prathimacode-hub/IoT-Spot/.github/pullrequest_template.md

 -->
 - [ ] My code follows the guidelines of this project.
 - [ ] I have performed a self-review of my own code.
-- [ ] I have commented my code, particularly whereever it was hard to understand.
+- [ ] I have commented my code, particularly wherever it was hard to understand.
 - [ ] I have made corresponding changes to the documentation.
 - [ ] My changes generate no new warnings.
 - [ ] I have added tests that prove my fix is effective or that my feature works.